 Therapist in Cincinnati

-Hi, I’m Emily Wanstrath, and I’m a therapist in Cincinnati for teens typically fifteen years and older, young adults, and adults who are in need of support around anxiety and depression.
+Hi, I’m Emily Wanstrath, and I’m a therapist in Cincinnati for young adults figuring out how to adult, adults who are in need of support around anxiety and depression, and couples who are wanting to strengthen their marriage through learning communication skills and how to fight fairly.

 Stress can manifest in various ways throughout our lives.
 For many, it shows itself through anxiety and depression.